couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 ```

 #### Cached Query Setup
-Next, two basic queries for the application are created.
-One to get the current users tasks and one to get all tasks.
+Next, two basic queries for the application are created:  One to get the current users tasks and one to get all tasks.
 Queries are compiled when created from the `db.createQuery` function.
 By initializing the query when the service is intialized, we can use the query later in the application without having to recompile the query each time the setTasksListChangeObserver function is run.

 ```swift
  //create cache queries used for LiveQuery